Ventilation at schools

 The Ventilation Strategy (see Graphic 1 below), includes the following best practices:

-- Implemented a preventive maintenance inspection/service program on all mechanical units to ensure continued effective operation of ventilation equipment (including operating windows).
+- Continued commitment to preventive maintenance inspection/service program on all mechanical units to ensure continued effective operation of ventilation equipment (including operating windows).

-- Increased filter ratings to catch smaller particles, as appropriate for each type of equipment and conduct more frequent filter changes.
+- Increased filter ratings to catch smaller particles, as appropriate for each type of equipment, and more frequent filter changes.

-- Placed standalone HEPA units in all Kindergarten classrooms and all occupied learning spaces without mechanical ventilation, as per Ministry of Education guidelines.
+- Placed standalone HEPA units in all occupied learning spaces, as per Ministry of Education guidelines.

 Investments at HPEDSB schools